jpnarkinsky/sanitize-html-stream/README.md

 ### Filters

-Filters have been removed from the streaming version of this library as I haven't yet figured out a way to implement them.
+Filters have been removed from the streaming version of this library as I haven't yet figured out a way to implement them without defeating the purpose of streaming.
+(I haven't tried very hard as I don't need them at this moment.)

 ### Allowed CSS Styles